How to Restore Aluminum Rims After Oxidation Removal Skip to content

 • Wax

 • Wear proper safety gear: The first and foremost tip is to ensure that you use proper safety gear before doing any process.
-Safety Gears, in this case, wear gloves, masks or respirators, and face shields.
 It can protect you from harsh chemicals, and its smell can cause severe accidents when directly touched with your hand, or its strong smell will make you feel nauseous.
-Also, to prevent accidents, always work in a ventilated area because using harsh chemicals will make their strong smell make you feel nauseous.
+Also, to prevent accidents, always work in a ventilated area because using harsh chemicals will make their strong smell.

-• Selecting the right product: Ensure to select the right product according to the type of your wheel or which is specifically designed for your wheel type.
+• Selecting the right product: Ensure to select the right product according to the type of your wheel or one that is specifically designed for your wheel type.

 • Avoid using strong chemicals: Strong chemicals should be avoided since they can harm the wheel's coatings.
 Always use mild cleaners and detergents to protect the coatings of your wheel.

 • Applying the right technique: Make sure to apply the right techniques for the cleaning process.
-Always start by washing the wheels thoroughly.
-Work on one wheel at a time to prevent the cleaner from drying out.
+Wheels should always be completely cleaned first.
+To keep the cleaner from drying out, work on one wheel at a time.
 Always apply gentle pressure to the surface, as scrubbing too hard will damage the surface.

-• Regular cleaning wheels: Always clean your wheels regularly to avoid dust contamination that can cause oxidation.
-After cleaning the wheels, use good-quality sealants that create a protective barrier, reducing the risk of oxidation.
+• Regular cleaning of wheels: Always clean your wheels regularly to avoid dust contamination that can cause oxidation.

 Join Our Newsletter